Do Electric and Hybrid Cars Need Different Tyres?

-Jack Dreyer | Thursday 13th January 2022 4:04pm
+Jack Dreyer | Thursday 15th June 2023 4:30pm

-Legally speaking, electric and hybrid cars do not need to use specific tyres.
+Legally speaking, electric and hybrid cars do not need to use EV-specific tyres.
 However, sticking to your old tyres may end up doing more harm than good.
 Electric and hybrid cars should opt for tyres that are heavier, quieter, and offer specific types of sidewalls to ensure they perform at their best.
 Tyres designed specifically for EV or hybrid vehicles offer improved performance and longevity for those types of vehicle.

 But why is heavier, quieter, and sidewall(ier) better for electric and hybrid cars?
 Let’s break it down.